-Since 2005, ARCH has transformed the way our community looks at affordable housing.
+Since 2005, ARCH has transformed the way our community looks at housing affordability.
 By purchasing, restoring and building properties in Blaine County, we are able to welcome into the neighborhood our teachers, police officers, hospital technicians, firefighters, nurses and others who serve the community.

-By remaining committed to our mission of developing permanently affordable housing solutions, ARCH improves the quality of life for hardworking families who, in a more typical community, would not need housing assistance.
-We ensure that the people who serve this community can afford to live in it.
+By remaining committed to our mission of developing permanent solutions to housing affordability, ARCH improves the quality of life for hardworking families who, in a more typical community, would not need housing assistance.
+We ensure that the people who serve this community can afford to live here.

 This commitment to empowering our community is carried out through programs that strengthen foundations, provide opportunities, advance economic vitality and promote cooperation within our community.

 To create a thriving, sustainable, year-round community in Blaine County.